High order discretization methods for spatial-dependent epidemic models: Time integration methods

 \subsection{SSP Runge--Kutta methods}

-Forward Euler method is only first-order accurate; hence, we would like to obtain time-step restrictions for higher order Runge--Kutta methods.
-Note that the spatial discretizations discussed in \cref{sec:Spatial} can be chosen so that errors from cubature formulas and interpolation are very small; therefore, it is substantial to have a high order method in time.
+The forward Euler method is only first-order accurate; hence, we would like to obtain time-step restrictions for higher order Runge--Kutta methods.
+Note that the spatial discretizations discussed in \cref{sec:Spatial} can be chosen so that errors from quadrature formulas and interpolation are very small; therefore, it is substantial to have a high-order accurate time integration method.

 Consider a Runge--Kutta method in the Butcher form \cite{Butcher:2016:ODEbook} with coefficients {${(a_{ij}) \in \R^{m \times m}}$} and $\bm{b} \in \R^m$.
 Let $\mathcal{K}$ be the matrix given by

 and denote by $I$ the $(m+1)$-dimensional identity matrix.
 If there exists $r > 0$ such that $(I + r \mathcal{K})$ is invertible, then the Runge--Kutta method can be expressed in the canonical Shu--Osher form